weststack-io/insight-studio/docs/DEMO_SCRIPT.md

 ### Q: "How accurate is the AI-generated content?"

 **Answer:**
 > "Great question.
 We use RAG (Retrieval-Augmented Generation), which means the AI pulls from your actual research and approved content—it's not making things up.
-Every claim is source-cited with confidence scores, and we have a citation tracking system that validates citations and links them to sources.
-Plus, we've implemented an advisor review workflow—nothing goes out without human approval.
-High-risk content is automatically flagged for mandatory review."
+Every claim is source-cited with confidence scores, and we have a comprehensive citation tracking system that validates citations and links them to sources.
+Plus, we've implemented a full advisor review workflow—nothing goes out without human approval.
+High-risk content is automatically flagged for mandatory review based on our multi-factor risk scoring."

 > "The system is designed to be educational, not advisory.
 Content uses educational language ('consider', 'explore') rather than recommendations ('you should', 'buy this').
-We've implemented compliance guardrails that automatically check for 20+ restricted terms like 'guaranteed return' or 'risk-free' and block prohibited claims.
-The system also injects mandatory disclosures based on content type.
-High-risk content is automatically flagged for advisor review, and our risk scoring (0-100) helps prioritize what needs human review."
+We've implemented a comprehensive compliance engine that:
+> - Checks content against tenant-specific policy rules (prohibited terms, content restrictions)
+> - Calculates multi-factor risk scores (content sensitivity, citation confidence, user profile, historical patterns)
+> - Validates citations and detects potential hallucinations
+> - Automatically injects context-aware disclosures
+> - Routes high-risk content to mandatory advisor review
+> - Logs everything for complete audit trails
+>
+> Our risk scoring (0-100) uses multiple factors to help prioritize what needs human review, and you can configure your own risk thresholds through the compliance dashboard."

 ### Q: "How do you handle data privacy?"